tharshan24/medihub-medical-portal/README.md

 This is done as a 2nd year group project in USCS conputer science course in 2020 This acts as a web portal for the public, doctors, hospitals and pharmacies

+Usage
-# Source files of sytem inside /medihub folder.
+  - Source files of sytem inside /medihub folder.
 The rest are miscellaneous and resource files

-# Have to change email configuration file with your system email and password int eh palces <your-system-email> and <your-system-email-password>
+  - Have to change email configuration file with your system email and password int the palces "\<your-system-email> and \<your-system-email-password>

 Technologies used
   - Java